-The Mathematics: Analysis and Approaches course content has been developed to meet the requirements of the new IB Diploma Subject Guide (first exams May 2021).
+The Mathematics: Analysis and Approaches course content has been developed to meet the requirements of the new IB Diploma Subject Guide.
 There is a strong emphasis on calculus and on algebraic, graphical and numerical approaches.
 In this course, students will develop strong skills in mathematical thinking and become fluent in the construction of mathematical arguments.
 The Mathematics: Analysis and Approaches course is designed for students who wish to study mathematics as a subject in its own right or to pursue their interests in areas related to mathematics.
 It will appeal to students who are interested in exploring real and abstract applications of mathematical concepts.
 They will enjoy problem solving and generalization.
 This course is suitable for students who may go on to further study in subjects that have a significant level of mathematics content, for example mathematics itself, engineering, physics, business or economics (finance and accounting).

-DP Mathematics: Applications and Interpretations SL/HL - 1.0 MATH credit
+DP Mathematics: Applications and Interpretations SL/HL

-Grade 10 Prerequisites Math AI HL:
+Grade 11 Prerequisites Math AI HL:

-- Grade 10 MYP Math Extended Criterion A score of 6 - Grade 10 MYP Math Standard Criterion A score of 7
+- A score of 6 in Criterion A in Grade 10 MYP Math Extended; or - A score of 7 in Criterion A in Grade 10 MYP Math Standard

-Grade 10 Prerequisites Math AI SL:
+Grade 11 Prerequisites Math AI SL: